-UPDATE 1-BMW moves UK Mini plant shutdown to just after Brexit in case of no deal
+UPDATE 2-BMW moves UK Mini plant shutdown to just after Brexit in case of no deal

 But carmakers are worried that Brexit may impose customs checks on parts and finished models, adding costly delays to the manufacturing process.

-The automotive sector, which employs more than 850,000 people in Britain, has warned that extra costs risk the viability of production sites.
+The automotive sector, which employs more than 850,000 people in Britain, has warned that extra costs risk the viability of production sites and would also hit component-makers.

-Britain’s biggest carmaker Jaguar Land Rover said on Monday that it would go down to a three-day week at its Castle Bromwich plant from October until the beginning of December, after warning about the impact of Brexit and diesel policy.

 BMW said it was sticking by its British production sites, which also include a Rolls-Royce car facility, an engine facility and a fourth site which houses a press shop and sub assembly.

 “We remain committed to our operations in Britain, which is the only country in the world where we manufacture for all three of our automotive brands,” BMW said.

-(Reporting by Costas Pitas; editing by Stephen Addison)
+Britain’s biggest carmaker Jaguar Land Rover (JLR) said on Monday that it would go down to a three-day week at its Castle Bromwich plant from October until the beginning of December, after warning about the impact of Brexit and diesel policy.

+Autins, a supplier of acoustic and thermal insulation, said on Tuesday it was seeking clarification from JLR on the impact of its announcement.